 “I’m sorry,” she blurted out, ashamed by her thoughtlessness.
 “If I knew, I would tell you.”

-They said nothing for a few minutes, each groveling in their own emotions.
+They said nothing for a few minutes, each dwelling upon their own emotions.
 Without information, she was helpless — she could not heal him or comfort him.
 As for him, he did not ask for either.
 Once he had mastered whatever sentiments had been stirred up by the girl, he withdrew.
 He took several steps back towards his home.
-“We have nothing further then to say about this matter.
+“Then we have nothing further to say about this matter.
 Go home, Miss Redley.”

 She opened her mouth to say something, but he waved his hand to silence her.
 Her expectations had exhausted him.
 Her persistent kindness perturbed him.